EDI Action Fund

 • Providing supports for international students

-• And any other topics related to social justice/anti oppression/EDI
+• And any other topics related to EDI, social determinants of health, anti-oppression, etc.

 Process

-1. Fill out the online Faculty of Medicine EDI Action Fund application form in full, and submit.
-If you would like to consult with the OID about your idea before submitting, you can email the OID Program Coordinator at medicine.oid@utoronto.ca to set up a meeting time.
-It is advised that applicants review the application form and Evaluation Rubric fully before drafting the initiative proposal, so that you have a good idea of what is required.
+1. Complete the online Temerty Faculty of Medicine EDI Action Fund application form in full and submit.
+If you would like to consult with the OID about your idea before submitting, please email the OID at medicine.oid@utoronto.ca.
+It is advised that applicants thoroughly review the application form and Evaluation Rubric before drafting the application.
+This approach ensures a clear understanding of the requirements, enhancing the chances of creating a well-suited and successful application.

-2. The OID Program Coordinator will review submitted proposals for eligibility.
-You may be contacted and asked for further details.
+2. The OID Coordinator will review and score submitted applications for eligibility based on the Evaluation Rubric.
+Applicants may be contacted and asked for further details to support their application.

-5. Proposals that receive the highest grade will be approved to receive funding up to $500.
+3. Successful applications will be approved to receive funding up to $500 on a reimbursement basis.

-Funds granted by the Faculty of Medicine Equity Initiatives Fund may not be used for the following:
+Funds granted by the Temerty Faculty of Medicine EDI Action Fund may not be used for the following:

 • Purchase of alcoholic beverages